sendgrid/csharp-http-client/README.md

 # Use Cases

 You can find a selection of use cases for this library in our [Use Cases](/UseCases/README.md) directory.

-<a name="roadmap"></a>
-# Roadmap

-If you are interested in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/csharp-http-client/milestones).
-We would love to hear your feedback.

 <a name="contribute"></a>
 # How to Contribute